 I am devoted to colour, fresh, light, deep and dramatic, colours are everything in my work, and using them in different combinations endlessly inspires me.
 My aim is to combine all the most beautiful classical elements of design in a fresh new way, so that the result is whimsical, enchanting, and simply wonderful to look at.
-I am compelled to paint and create, it feeds my spirit and makes me who I am.
+I am compelled to paint and create; it feeds my spirit and makes me whole.